NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 #### Misc Notes

 Aim for project : A viewer application with a viewport, DearImGui based IM Mode GUI for control which I may implement via a controller class, with mouse pick-point to define end effector positions / position constraints, load BVH Files, some sort of timeline to scrub the animation.
-Control for which IK method is used, etc. Then for visualization of the skeleton bones as lines, but ideally as bone geo as well, along with spheres for joints and target positions/end effector.
+Control for which IK method is used, etc.

+Then for visualization of the skeleton bones as lines, but ideally as bone geo as well, along with spheres for joints and target positions/end effector.
 Have a ground plane / grid, and some sort of viewport fog/horizon if there's times will implement shadows from a headlight source light, basically its gonna be a tiny anim app (but you cannot set/store keyframes etc) its mainly for loading BVH Files and writing them back out based on user modified end effectors and resulting joints configuration.

 Might be a good idea to follow Model,View,Controller paradigm for this app.
 Eigen will be used for Linear Algebra, Modern OpenGL for rendering.

+I would of used Qt for the application, GUI, OpenGL etc. But for this project i'm gonna stick with Imgui.

 While IK is used for solving the joint angles from the BVH joint configuration, FK is used to then define the transforms for rendering / viz.